 Archive for the ‘Jewish Life’ Category

-Posted in Beautiful Things, Home Shuling, Jewish Life, Parenting, Travel, tagged children, city, country walks, cousins, DC, family, first night, hikes, Jewish kids, Jewish life, kids, Maryland, matzo, parenting, passover, seder, snow fall, Washington on March 29, 2013 | Leave a Comment »
+Posted in Beautiful Things, Home Shuling, Jewish Life, Parenting, Travel, tagged children, family, garden, gardening and kids, Jewish kids, Jewish life, Kansas City, learning to plant, missouri, mitzvah, parenting, summer on May 9, 2016| Leave a Comment »

 Cousins Alison and Stella took us to the Mitzvah Garden near there synagogue, where we learned a thing or two about collecting water in rain barrels and planting vegetables for summer!
 I plan on using some info I gleaned about keeping purple martins around with bird feeders .. so that they will linger to eat all our bugs!

 Posted in Beautiful Things, Holidays, Jewish Life, Parenting, Travel, tagged animals, carousel, children, cousins, family, fun with kids in Ks City, Kansas City Zoo, kids, lorikeet, parenting, passover weekend, penguin, polar bear, relatives, tram, travel, zoos on May 6, 2016| Leave a Comment »

 There’s probably no bigger feat than getting this whole entourage (that is my husband’s family and relatives) to enjoy the same activity and move around at the same place and same pace, yet they always seem to amaze me and do it so well.
 Which is ideal for us since Ezra and Zoe love spending so much time with their cousins.
 And on a hot day – gazing at cool pools filled with polar bears, penguins, riding the tram or carousel and feeding lorikeets is pretty much all we wanted to do.